cavs-hfe/ave-ma-mocap/README.md

-# ped-sim-mocap
+# ave-ma-mocap
-Mocap client for the Pedestrian Simulator
+Motion Analysis Mocap client for the AVENUE Simulator